 In 2005, how many of you were on social media?
-Compare that to now, where nearly 70% of adults in the United States are using a social media platform.
+Compare that to now, where nearly 70% of adults in the United States use a social media platform.
 Since the blossoming of Facebook in 2004, social media use has skyrocketed.
 Facebook, Twitter, Instagram, and other social media are slowly gaining a larger monopoly on our time.
 Researchers and psychologists are now wondering, how have these social media affected our relationships?
-Both in a personal and a commercial sense, and how will it impact the way we conduct business and support customers?
+Both in a personal and a commercial sense, how will it impact how we conduct business and support customers?

 The role of social media on relationships

-There’s a phenomenon known as social displacement, which is when time spent on social media sites eats away at face-to-face interactions.
+There’s a phenomenon known as social displacement, when time spent on social media sites eats away at face-to-face interactions.
 Fears of social displacement have existed for centuries, beginning with the emergence of telephones.
-No matter what the latest technology is, there’s always going to be a fear that technology is going to impact the relationships with our loved ones.
+No matter the latest technology, there’s always going to be a fear that technology will impact our relationships with loved ones.
 But is the idea of social media reducing face-to-face interactions necessarily a bad thing?

-Zoom allowed overseas families to connect when they couldn’t travel; E-commerce platforms encouraged many young entrepreneurs to follow their dreams and to start a business; And social media provided a path for businesses to support their customers.
+Zoom allowed overseas families to connect when they couldn’t travel; E-commerce platforms encouraged many young entrepreneurs to follow their dreams and start a business.
+Social media provided a path for businesses to support their customers.

 In particular, the relationship dynamic that stood out the most to us was between the customer and the brand through proactive social media customer service.
 Let’s explore.